Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

-Using the printable cards in the play pack, Miss 4 sorted the dogs in order of which they appeared in the story.
+Using the printable cards in the play pack, Miss 4 sorted the dogs in the order in which they appeared in the story.

 Identifying which card matched which character involved her comparing similar attributes between the two.
-Using the size, colouring and a process of elimination, she was able to match each of the cards to a character in the book.
+Using size, colouring, and a process of elimination, she was able to match each of the cards to a character in the book.

-She then sorted each card in order of which they appeared in the book.
+She then sorted each card in the order in which they appeared in the book.
 While she was eager to check off as she went by referring to the book.
 I encouraged her to try to recall them without doing so.
-Miss 4 was able to position each character card in order, self correcting as she went.
+Miss 4 was able to position each character card in order, self-correcting as she went.

 We then reread the book, checking each dog off as we went.

 From here, she sorted the dogs by size.
 This little segment of our play proved to be open to interpretation.
 Discussions were had surrounding what was meant by size; height, width, and weight.

 When matching the dog’s character cards with the rhyme cards, we used a sequence of steps.
 Together we recited the dog’s name, and from then I paused leaving Miss 4 to complete the rhyme.